aarushi115/book_crew_project/README.md

 # 📚 Multi-Agent Book Generation with CrewAI Flows

-An automated, hierarchical book-writing engine powered by **CrewAI Flows** and **Groq's Llama 3.3 (70B)**.
-The system divides the writing process across two specialized multi-agent crews managed by an async state-machine pipeline — going from a single topic all the way to a fully assembled Markdown manuscript, in parallel.
+An automated, hierarchical book-writing engine powered by **CrewAI Flows** and **Google's Gemini 3.1 Flash Lite**.
+The system divides the writing process across two specialized multi-agent crews managed by an async state-machine pipeline — going from a single topic all the way to a fully assembled Markdown manuscript, served through a **FastAPI backend** and rendered on a **Vite + React** frontend.

 ---